dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 ### Writing Software

-Around the same time, I watch *Writing Software*, a talk David Heinemeier Hansson gave in RailsConf 2014 Keynote.
+Around the same time, I watched *Writing Software*, a talk David Heinemeier Hansson gave in RailsConf 2014 Keynote.

 You can watch the talk on [youtube](https://youtu.be/9LfmrkyP81M).